. Solar Energy News .

 SOLAR DAILY

-Iraq signs maritime navigation deal with Kuwait
+Iraq inks oil exploration deal with Kuwait Energy

 Lebanon's feuds 'could spark gas conflict'